 - family support agencies

-- counsellor / community counselling agencies
+- counsellor/therapist and community counselling agencies

 - Work and Income - for possible financial support

 - ACC (Accident Compensation Corporation) - for financial support after accidental death

 - your school principal, class teacher, or special support staff

 - social worker, community worker, youth worker

 - cultural group support services

 For details of these groups, ask your local Citizen's Advice Bureau - they know your community well and can suggest different groups that could assist you.